denten-books/plain-text/5-chapter.md

 > 221].

 Who is Krapp laughing with?
-There are at least three of him present on stage: the voice on the tape, the one who speaks and records now, and the implied one, to whom the recording is addressed.
+There are at least three of him present on stage: the voice on the tape, the one who speaks into the microphone now, and the implied one, to whom the recording is addressed.
 We do not, as a matter of everyday life, perceive our consciousness to be divided in such a way.
-Whatever is meant by the "unity of consciousness," it is here created through literary conceit, and on the stage, with an aid of a tape recorder.
+Whatever is meant by the "unity of consciousness," it is here created through literary conceit, and on the stage, with the aid of a tape recorder.
 Beckett reminds us of the fragility of that illusion.
 The work (*Krapp's Last Tape*) gives unity to the multiplicity of individual character representations.
 For the reader, Krapp at all points of time, still equals Krapp.
 However, within the play's fictional world, Beckett breaks the unity into discrete yearly check-in points, externalized onto magnetic storage media.
 The tape physically connects Krapp in time with his past and future selves.
 Sound recording collapses images of past and present self states, implied simultaneously on one at the same stage.